 Families become divided.
-Doubt, guilt, and panic descends.
+Doubt, guilt and panic descends.
 Grown children crumble, spouses fall apart and so much unnecessary extra suffering sets in.
 All because medical directives were not filled out, legal wills were not filed, funeral arrangements were not made.
 Yes, these are difficult and painful conversations.
-However, they are infinitely more painful when that dreaded day comes and a family is left guessing, wondering, and speculating as to what to do.
-These questions could have been answered, should have been answered, were meant to be answered, but they were not – because no one wanted to disrupt the game, spoil the turkey or ruin the pie.
+However, they are infinitely more painful when that dreaded day comes and a family is left guessing, wondering and speculating as to what to do.
+These questions could have been answered, should have been answered, were meant to be answered, but they were not—because no one wanted to disrupt the game, spoil the turkey or ruin the pie.

 My friends, these conversations, contrary to what we might think, are the most loving conversations we can have.
-If we love our family, want the best for our family, and want to give them everything we possibly can, then we owe it to them to give them the gift of deciding these issues for ourselves and communicating our wishes to them.
+If we love our family, want the best for our family and want to give them everything we possibly can, then we owe it to them to give them the gift of deciding these issues for ourselves and communicating our wishes to them.
 To not decide a decision unto itself.
 Yes, we may have avoided some really heavy baggage, for now.
-But there will come a day when someone, namely our family, will have to pick those bags up, and carry them for us – at a time when they are devastated, heartbroken and weak (and those bags only get heavier and heavier the longer we pretend they aren’t there).
+But there will come a day when someone, namely our family, will have to pick those bags up and carry them for us—at a time when they are devastated, heartbroken and weak (and those bags only get heavier and heavier the longer we pretend they aren’t there).
 No one intends on sticking their loved ones with this horrible baggage, but that is what happens nonetheless.

-But if you are reading this then you are not in that situation, yet.
+But, if you are reading this, then you are not in that situation, yet.

 You still have time, for now.

-The universe is presenting you with a tremendous gift – the gift of a Thanksgiving table and all of your loved ones around it, at least this one last time.
-Use it, or lose it and be prepared to live, or die, with the consequences.
+The universe is presenting you with a tremendous gift—the gift of a Thanksgiving table and all of your loved ones around it, at least this one last time.
+Use it or lose it and be prepared to live, or die, with the consequences.

 My friends, in the end, this isn’t a dialogue about death.
 It is a conversation about life.
-It’s an opportunity to talk about what matters to you to the people that matter most to you.
+It’s an opportunity to talk about what matters to you to the people who matter most to you.
 It’s a chance to share with your loved ones what you want, not only for yourself, but for them within this life.
 It’s a rare and precious moment to teach your loved ones that death is a part of life.
-And it is a powerful opportunity to demonstrate to your loved ones that if you love someone you don’t hide from the hard conversations.
+And it is a powerful opportunity to demonstrate to your loved ones that if you love someone, you don’t hide from the hard conversations.
 You don’t abandon each other, each to find their way alone through the darkness.
 You don’t delay the inevitable, passing the buck down the line for your loved ones to have to pay the debt.
-Rather, you are here to take one another by the hand, look at each other straight in the eye, and not only say, “I love you,” but demonstrate how much you love each other, giving the gift of talking about how you want to die.
+Rather, you are here to take one another by the hand, look at each other straight in the eye and not only say, “I love you,” but demonstrate how much you love each other, giving the gift of talking about how you want to die.